 The Bears are yet another marquee NFL franchise going through a rough patch.
 Since appearing in the Super Bowl back in 2006, Chicago has made the playoffs just three times with just a pair of division titles.

 The Bears are another team that routinely draws well.
 Attendance thins out a bit when things get dreary, but there is reason for optimism moving forward.
-The Bears hope to have found their QB of the future in Justin Fields.
-Additionally, Chicago made some aggressive moves in the offseason to turn this team into a contender for the NFC North in 2023.
+The Bears hope to have found their QB of the future in Caleb Williams.
+Additionally, Chicago made some aggressive moves to repair the offensive line in the offseason to turn this team into a contender for the NFC North in 2025.

 The Bears’ next Super Bowl title will be their first since 1985.
 That’s one of the longest droughts in the entire league, but Chicago has a well-earned reputation as one of America’s finest sports cities for a reason.
 They’ve also proved that “Da Bears” have one of the best fanbases in the NFL.